anan44/it-starts-with-clojure/materials/4-state-in-clojure/1-adding-to-data-structures.md

 In the previous project we made an acquaintance with some data structures.
 Now we will learn more about them.
-As we will progress on this guide, you will learn that most of our work with Clojure is more or less playing with those basic data structures.
+As we will progress on this guide, you will learn that most of our work with Clojure is more or less about playing with those basic data structures.

-The structures that we will be using in this chapter are vectors and maps, both of which you have seen already previously.
+The structures that we will be using in this chapter are vectors and maps, both of which you have met previously already.
 Let's get to know them a bit better.

 So vectors are a structure similar to lists in many other languages.